Diapolo10/5G00EV25-3001_server/README.md

 # 5G00EV25-3001 Server

-A server for the messaging service project.
+A server implementation for the EguiValet messaging service.

 |              |   |
 |--------------|---|